-The Jail uses Inmate Workers to prepare meals, clean the facility, and complete various manual labor activities in the jail.
-There are approximately 16 Inmate Workers at all times.
+The Jail uses Volunteer Adult in Custody (AIC) Workers to prepare meals, clean the facility, and complete various labor activities in the jail.
+There are approximately 16 Volunteer AIC Workers at all times.
 These Volunteer AIC Workers have consented and volunteer their time while incarcerated.

 Inmate Worker Criteria

-- No inmate with person crime charges will generally be considered.
+No AIC with person crime charges will generally be considered.

-- No inmate found guilty of a major violation can be considered before a 60 day waiting period.
+No AIC found guilty of a major violation can be considered before a 60 day waiting period.

-- No inmate can be re-instituted to one of these positions (due to a major violation that relieved them of the duty or other consideration that had them removed) without a 60 day waiting period.
+No AIC can be re-instituted to one of these positions (due to a major violation that relieved them of the duty or other consideration that had them removed) without a 60 day waiting period.

-- No inmate with a Department of Corrections hold or other outstanding charges pending can be considered for outside work, but may be used as an inside inmate worker.
+No AIC with a Department of Corrections hold or other outstanding charges pending can be considered for outside work, but may be used as an inside AIC worker.

-- The inmate can be requested to give a UA or an Intoxilyzer breath sample at any time and any refusal to do so, or a failure of the test(s) will result in their removal from the program.
+The AIC may be requested to give a UA or an Intoxilyzer breath sample at any time and any refusal to do so, or a failure of the test(s) will result in their removal from the program.

-- If an inmate is to be used for a position other than an inside inmate worker they must be a sentenced inmate.
+If an AIC is to be used for a position other than an inside AIC worker they must be a sentenced AIC.